 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the standard shoe measuring scale (Brannock device) in order to allow for growing room.

-Orthotics for Kids with Flat Feet – When the Shoes are Not the Solution!
+Orthotics for Kids with Flat Feet – Extra Support and Stability!

-In extreme cases when the pain in the foot is so intense that supportive shoes cannot reduce or eliminate it, providing your child with a pair of orthotics is the next step.
-Orthotics will help your children walk and run straighter, by aligning their feet and legs and reducing the stress they are putting to their feet.
+The correct typeof orthotics will help your children walk and run straighter, by aligning their feet and legs and reducing the stress that they are putting to their feet.

 Do you know what an orthotic is?An orthotic is basically a shoe insert that is specifically designed to provide cushioning, support, stability, and relief pressure areas of the foot.